 - Never walk alone on city streets at night

 - Respect local dress norms

-- States like Kerala and cities like Mumbai, Rishikesh are safe.
+- States like Kerala and cities like Mumbai and Rishikesh are safe.

 Ayurvedic Treatment India

-Most of the rundown ayurvedic clinics trick gullible persons with the promise of cure of serious ailments.
+Most of the rundown ayurvedic clinics trick gullible persons with the promise of a cure for serious ailments.